A One-Bowl Lemon Snacking Cake You’ll Make Year Round

 • 1 large egg

-• 3 tbsp freshly squeezed lemon juice about 3 large lemons
+• 3 tablespoons freshly squeezed lemon juice about 3 large lemons

 • 2/3 cup sour cream